CompuTec/processforce-docs/current/user-guide/inventory/batch-control/batch-traceability.md

 - Transaction tab on the Complaint form, right-click on a Batch.

-  **ADD LINK** Click here to find out more about the Complaint function.

 - Batch Master Data form the context menu.

-  **ADD LINK** Click here to find out more about Batch Master Data.

 ## Opening Batch Trace Visualization form